uvarc/rivanna-docker/README.md

 # rivanna-docker

-This repository contains Dockerfiles and Apptainer definition files for containers deployed on Rivanna, the high-performance computing cluster at the University of Virginia.
+This repository contains Dockerfiles (before 2024) and Apptainer definition files for containers deployed on the high-performance computing cluster at the University of Virginia.

+Since 2024 we can build Apptainer containers natively on the cluster, which eliminates the need for Docker.

 ## Structure